 - Always follow proper procedures for traveling down hills as described in the owner's manual.
 NOTE: A special technique is required when braking while traveling downhill.
 See page 63. - Always descend a hill with the transmission in forward gear.
-Do not descend a hill with the transmission in neutral. - Always check the terrain carefully before descending a hill. - Shift your weight rearward. - Never travel down a hill at high speed. - Avoid traveling down a hill at an angle, which would cause the vehicle to lean sharply to one side.
+Do not descend a hill with the transmission in neutral.
+Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.
+See page 33.

+- · Always check the terrain carefully before descending a hill. - Shift your weight rearward. - Never travel down a hill at high speed. - Avoid traveling down a hill at an angle, which would cause the vehicle to lean sharply to one side.
 Travel straight down the hill when possible.